Sean O'Reilly: Animation career

 O'Reilly created Arcana Studio's animation division in 2012.
 The studio's animated projects are based on the graphic novels within their library.
 The animation division's first project was the animated feature The Clockwork Girl, based on the graphic novel, followed by a 13 episode mini-series of Kagagi: The Raven, which aired on APTN in September 2014.
 This was followed up by the animated feature Pixies in 2015, which included voice actors Christopher Plummer, Bill Paxton and Alexa Vega.
 O'Reilly wrote, directed and produced Pixies, and also voices the main protagonist, Joe Beck.

 In 2016, Sean wrote, directed and produced, Howard Lovecraft and The Frozen Kingdom, the first in the three part trilogy.
 It is the first animated film adaptation of H.P.
 Lovecraft's work.
 The series was based on the graphic novel series written by Bruce Brown and published by Arcana.

-In 2018, Sean directed three animated features The Steam Engines of Oz, The Legend of Hallowaiian, and Howard Lovecraft and the Kingdom of Madness.
+In 2018, O'Reilly directed three animated features The Steam Engines of Oz, The Legend of Hallowaiian, and Howard Lovecraft and the Kingdom of Madness.

 Sean O'Reilly is a producer for all of the animated projects produced by Arcana and has written and directed a majority of the projects.